michelnossin/lineio/README.md

 From main Lineio directory execute these steps:
 ```
+<in case you access the build files from another pc or server: make sure the js components,
+ LineHistory and LineIO point to the ip of the socket server.
+Changing the let socket = .. so it does not use localhost>

 babel js/source -d js/build
 browserify js/build/app.js -o bundle.js
 LINUX: cat css/*/* css/*.css | sed 's/..\/..\/images/images/g' > bundle.css